plastic-karma/oc-readlater/README.md

 oc-readlater
 ============
 These are my first steps in Android.
 This app saves bookmarks to the bookmarks app on your owncloud instance.
+Feedback, (comments, suggestions, insults) welcome!

 ### Praise
 - HTTP communications made possible with [ion](https://github.com/koush/ion)